MATLAB Tips and Tricks

 A really cool feature in MATLAB is the 'Live Script' - this is a script that also enables you to insert and format text, equations, images, etc. Moreover... it can be exported to a PDF so it shows all your code and the output plots without you having to format anything.
 One final nice touch is that you can set up variables as interactive inputs, so you don't have to re-run the script to change parameters... it just automatically updates.

 Sometimes we will continuously gather data over a long time period, when only certain periods are of interest.
-Take for example the ESC data from the Importing Data for MATLAB section... this was a power consumption test of a drone propeller where only the power during periods of static throttle are of interest, not the transient periods.
+Take for example the ESC data from the section... this was a power consumption test of a drone propeller where only the power during periods of static throttle are of interest, not the transient periods.
 Below you will find a PDF of a simple Live Script used to perform such a time series reduction.
 The Live Script and data are also included for you to play with if desired.

 Sometimes we won't collect data over time, instead gathering it in a discrete bin or category.
 If there are a large number of bins it can take a long time to separate and perform calculations on this data.
 But fear not...
 MATLAB eats this sort of problem for breakfast thanks to logical indexing and the ability to loop.
 In this example, a data set containing noisy atmospheric pressure measurements gathered by 50 weather balloons is binned by altitude.
 Open the Live Script-exported PDF below to show how to deal with this sort of problem.
 The data and files are also included for you to explore: